Let's talk

 In most cases, when a project requires hiring, the call is open only to the corporation’s associates and our volunteers.
 If you want to know more about how to become part of LOC, read the next question.

-If you are a student or young person interested in urban development, ecology or climate change, and you are looking to take part in an organization with a social and environmental purpose, then La Otra Ciudad has a place for you.
+If you are a student or young person interested in urban development, ecology or climate change, and you are looking to take part in an organisation with a social and environmental purpose, then La Otra Ciudad has a place for you.

 Write to us at info@laotraciudad.org with your personal details and a short paragraph telling us about yourself and your interest.